decode why

 Research Accounting & WCR4™ Audits (40-50 Hours)

-This is the nitty-gritty of my work.
-This is when I connect the dots between your women customers and your company goals through a process of Research Accounting.
-I audit your existing data and gather real-time intelligence to generate research-baked reports.
+This is where I connect the dots between your women customers and company goals through Research Accounting.
+I audit existing data and gather real-time intelligence to generate research-backed reports.

 Research Report & WCR4™ Action Plan (20 Hours)

-Now that you have clarity on who the women customers are currently, you need a plan on how to reach, reassure, and retain them.
-Research reports are generated to inform the final action plan that instructs your organization on how to bridge the gap between your goals and her needs.
+Now that you have clarity on who your women customers actually are, you need a plan to reach, reassure, and retain them.

-These steps are created with evergreen systems in mind.
-We train or re-train your sales, marketing, and CX teams on how to anticipate and overcome objections, ensuring they understand the long-term needs of your new customers based on expected life changes, economics, traditions, and evolving social values.
+These aren’t temporary fixes.
+I build evergreen systems.
+Your sales, marketing, and CX teams get trained (or retrained) to anticipate objections and understand long-term customer needs based on expected life changes, economic shifts, traditions, and evolving social values.

-• The WCR4™ Action Plan: We implement a new protocol.
-When a “Life Change” marker appears in the CRM, the marketing track switches automatically.
-Instead of “Growth” charts, she receives content on “Stability” and “Security.”
+The WCR4™ Action Plan implements a new protocol.
+When a “Life Change” marker appears in the CRM, marketing automatically switches tracks.
+Instead of growth charts, she receives content on stability and security.

-• The Outcome: The team is trained to stop selling “products” and start offering “partnerships.”
-The bank sees a 40% increase in retention of female clients post-life-event because the system was pre-built to empathize with her new reality.
+Result: 40% increase in retention of female clients post-life-event because the system was pre-built to empathize with her new reality, not ignore it.

 Continued Strategy Hours to be Determined: Turning Insight into Instinct